Daenerys Targaryen, by Hylora ©

 |Played by||Emilia Clarke|

-Daenerys Targaryen, known as Daenerys Stormborn and Dany, is one of the last confirmed members of House Targaryen, along with her brother Viserys, and she is one of the major POV characters in A Song of Ice and Fire.
+Princess Daenerys Targaryen, also known as Daenerys Stormborn, is one of the last confirmed members of House Targaryen, along with her older brother Viserys, who refers to her as Dany.
+She is the youngest child of King Aerys II Targaryen and his sister-wife, Queen Rhaella.
+She is one of the major POV characters in A Song of Ice and Fire.

 A Game of Thrones